aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_markdown.md.txt

        4: def test_Generic():
        5:     try:
     -->6:         open("does_not_exist")
-       7:     except Exception as e:
+       7:     except FileNotFoundError as e:

 ```